We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 Here’s an example of how they used testimonials to steal users from Intercom:

-Call to action (CTA):
+7. Call to action (CTA):

-SaaS content writing tip #2: use Job-to-be-Done keywords
+SaaS content writing tip #2: Job-to-be-Done keywords

-These aren’t your typical feature-focused, product-centric keywords.
+These aren’t your run-of-the-mill, feature-stuffed keywords.
+Nope.

 Let’s break it down.